10 Best Vanguard Funds to Hold for the Long-Term

 Before buying Vanguard funds for the long term, decide whether you're a long-term investor.
-If you talk with 10 different financial planners or investment advisers, you could get 10 different explanations about what long-term means.
+If you talk with 10 different financial planners or investment advisers, you could get 10 different explanations about what "long-term" means.

 Generally, investors with at least 10 years or more before they need to start withdrawing from their investment accounts fall into the long-term investor category.
-This also generally holds true for bond securities, like long-term bonds and long-term bond funds.
+It also generally holds true for bond securities, like long-term bonds and long-term bond funds.

 If you retire at 65, you still have 13 years to invest.
 Depending upon your sources of income and your overall financial picture, you'll need to invest at least a portion of your retirement assets in long-term investments, such as stock mutual funds.

 Choosing the Right Funds for Your Needs

 The best long-term investments for most investors generally consist of stock mutual funds, especially index funds.

 If you have at least three years before starting withdrawals, stock mutual funds may be a good investment.

 Index funds also make smart choices for long-term investing.
 Vanguard's index funds are among the most popular holdings for long-term investors and have attracted such a large amount of investor assets that Vanguard Investments has become the largest mutual fund company in the world.

 Vanguard index funds make smart choices for long-term investing because index funds are passively managed and have lower expense ratios than actively-managed funds.
 Also, since the expense ratios for index funds are so low, they offer a long-term advantage for performance.